vadmium/python-altium/format.md

 are separated by a pipe “`|`” character.
 For most records the list starts with pipe character as well (except for RECORD=28).
-Most property names are usually in all capitals, with words run together without underscores or any other punctuation.
+Most property names are in all capitals, with words run together without underscores or any other punctuation.
 Exceptions include `|Text` for text frame objects, `|DISPLAY_UNIT` for sheet objects, and some properties for co-ordinates.